hammerlab/SmartCount/README.md

 [nvidia-docker](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)#installing-version-20) running
 on Ubuntu (preferably 16.04 but other versions may work too).
-Installing nvidia-docker will also involve installing [NVIDIA Drivers](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#package-manager-installation) as well as regular [Docker](https://docs.docker.com/install/) -- both of these links are from the first link on installing nvidia-docker and all three worked fine for me on the first go at it.
+Installing nvidia-docker will also involve installing [NVIDIA Drivers](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#package-manager-installation) as well as standard [Docker](https://docs.docker.com/install/).

 After that, there isn't much to setup other than building and running the docker container.
-All that requires is to first clone this repository somewhere locally (say ~/repos), and then run:
+All that requires is to first clone this repository somewhere locally (e.g. ~/repos), and then run:

 ```bash
 # Pull the latest docker image (can be run anywhere)